onierstrasz/Recipes/sourDoughBread.md

 (Cover the bread in the oven with a metal lid or pot for the first 30'.)
 Alternative: put oven in humid mode for first 30', and place two oven-proof bowls of water. ext to the loaf.
 Remove the bowls and switch to regular heat at 180 after first 30'.

-Remove lid and LOWER TEMPERATURE to 180 °.
+Remove lid and *lower temperature* to 180 °.
 Finish cooking for another 30 minutes.

 ---